Here's an example of eulogy speech to help you through one of the most emotional statements you'll probably ever have to give in your lifetime.

 A eulogy or funeral speech is a speech given at a funeral or memorial service to honor the deceased.
-You may be asked to give a eulogy speech for a family member or a close friend.
+You may be asked to provide a eulogy speech for a family member or a close friend.

 It is perfectly OK to tell a humorous story during a eulogy as long as it is in good taste.
-Poems on death or quotes on death may be something you want to weave into your eulogy as well.
+Poems on death or quotes on mortality may be something you want to weave into your eulogy as well.

 Steven and I met in Mr. Rollins' third grade class.
 I'd like to say we became friends immediately but, actually, I thought Steven was quite the teacher's pet so I ignored him.

-Of course, that studiousness and his ability to make friends with the “right” people is probably why Steven ended up as the owner of his own successful company.
-I came to appreciate Steven’s finer qualities and what I came to know eventually is that it was all real.
+Of course, that studiousness and his ability to make friends with the 'right' people is probably why Steven ended up as the owner of his own successful company.
+I came to appreciate Steven's finer qualities and what I came to know eventually is that it was all real.
 Steven did not have an inauthentic bone in his body.
 Steven stood up for people.
 Something happened in the seventh grade that I will never forget and is a perfect example of the kind of person Steven was.

 My brother, Eli, was two years younger than we were.
 There was a time when walking to school past Water Street became quite a challenge for many of us.